 Step 5 - Manage your expectations.

-Starting this business requires patience.
+Starting this business, like all businesses, requires patience.
 It may take some time before you get your first client but once you get the ball rolling, you won’t have to spend a lot of time or money marketing your business.

 As long as you’re doing a good job, word of mouth will do the marketing for you.
 You’ll be surprised how many people will contact you just because they love what you’ve done with their friend’s car and so on.